MayPyone/Math-Magicians/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, check my portfolio.
+If you like this project, check my portfolio and give me stars.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>